10 pro tips to raise your gameplay in EA FC 26

 4. Track back with midfielders

 In order to leave the centre-backs in the defensive line, but still be able to defend further forward, run back with one of your midfielders.
-This way, you can also generate an overload in defense and have another player with whom you can block your opponents' attacks.
-This makes it harder to find gaps in your defense.
+This way, you can also generate an overload in defence and have another player with whom you can block your opponents' attacks.
+This makes it harder to find gaps in your defence.

 5. Use the L2/LT defence